thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 **What does LiTOY stand for?** It stands for `List that Outlives You`.
 It is used as a [memento mori](https://en.wikipedia.org/wiki/Memento_mori)

 **Where does the idea come from?** From Gwern's [media resorted](https://www.gwern.net/Resorter).

+**Do you have plan for a graphical interface (gui) ?** Yes, creating a PyQt GUI for LiTOY is in the works and will ultimately replace the CLI version.
+Take a look at the `gui_dev` branch if you want a preview;

 **What should I know if I want to contribute?** The code is as PEP compliant as possible, no docstrings are missing.
 Type hinting is planned but not done.
 PRs and issues are extremely welcome, I can be very reactive so don't hesitate to suggest features by opening a github issue, etc.